Kosta Taušanović: Career

 A Radical deputy in the Serbian Parliament (1880-1883), serving as a chairman of the Great Constitutional Assembly, he was one of the key figures in the process of the adoption of the highly liberal 1888 constitution of Serbia.
 Besides being a deputy in the Serbian parliament, Taušanović was, after the abdication of King Milan Obrenović, a Minister in several governments (Minister of Interior 1889-1891 in Grujić's cabinet, Minister of Economy 1891-1892 in Pašić's Cabinet), and founder of the first insurance company in Serbia, as well as the Serbian Lottery (Srpska Lutrija) and the Serbian Shipping Company (Srpsko Brodarsko Drustvo).
-In 1895 he was instrumental in founding the Serbian Bank (Srpska banka) in Zagreb, Austria-Hungary.
+In 1895 he was instrumental in founding the Serbian Bank in Zagreb.
 As Minister of Interior, he was criticized for not acting strongly against attacks by a mob on the members of the Progressive party in the streets of Serbian cities in May 1889.
 He was elected president of the Serbian Society of Journalists in 1899.
 Jointly with another prominent Radical leader, Jovan Đaja, Kosta Taušanović launched the Narod (The People) daily.
 In the mid-1890s, he distanced himself from Pašić and formed a separate faction within the National Radical Party.
 In 1899, sentenced for alleged participation in the assassination attempt against ex-king Milan, Taušanović was sentenced to nine years in prison only to be pardoned again in 1900.
 He left prison in bad health.